 If you don’t have all the answers, surely figuring out what type of LipSmacker you are will help…right?

-3. Call your parents and pretended everything is totally normal
+3. Call your parents and pretend everything is normal

-While you might feel like you need to talk to your parents and hear them say they love you, you absolutely do not want them knowing that anything is wrong.
-That would only make things worse because once your parents pick up on the fact that you might not be OK, that’s when the questions start.
+While you might need to talk to your parents and hear them say they love you, you do not want them to know anything is wrong.
+That would only worsen things because once your parents pick up on the fact that you might not be OK, the questions start.
 And right now, being asked all those questions will certainly only make things worse.